clearlinux/autospec/README.rst

 Controlling the build process
 ------------------------------

+invalid_release_sig
+  This file contains the current version that will **not** have its package file be processed for signature verification (overriding the config_opt).
+  This file will be automatically deleted after a new release and is intended to override a single bad signed release.

 extra_sources
   This file contains a list of extra files to be added to the ``.spec`` and optionally installed as well.
 Each non-blank and non-comment line should start